Last Updated on July 17, 2021 by Dr. Sanusi Umar, MD

 By protecting against oxidative stress, the essence of lemongrass may contribute to healthy hair growth processes.

-Topical formulations (versus oral) can offer the benefit of providing a more direct supply of the antioxidants found in lemongrass to the hair follicles.
+Topical formulations (versus oral) can benefit from providing a more direct supply of the antioxidants found in lemongrass to the hair follicles.
 However, such carefully formulated hair products containing lemongrass would need to include safe and effective skin penetrating ingredients to work as effectively as possible.

-Aromatherapy and Anxiety – Can This Be Linked to Lemongrass for Hair Loss Prevention?
+Can Aromatherapy Be Linked to Lemongrass for Hair Loss Prevention?

 Lemongrass exudes a pleasant citrus-like scent which has earned its widespread use in aromatherapy.